 Section A. Trump and Hezbollah

-On the positive side, State and Treasury Departments have continued taking action against Hezbollah leaders, figures, and financiers, respectively issuing rewards for information leading to their capture and
+On the positive side, State and Treasury have continued taking action against Hezbollah leaders, figures, and financiers, respectively, issuing rewards for information leading to their capture and sanctioning

-Nonetheless, this is not the concerted strategy for dealing with Hezbollah the president promised to produce within 24 hours of his July 25, 2017 press conference with
+Nonetheless, this is not the comprehensive strategy for dealing with Hezbollah the president promised to produce within 24 hours of his July 25, 2017 press conference with former Prime Minister

-One of the main American failures in confronting Hezbollah has been a lack of involvement and proactive action against the group.
-For America to signal a retreat from the region means less direct interest in Lebanon, the main battleground between Hezbollah and America.
-For pro-Western forces to succeed in rolling back the group’s influence in the country, they will need active support and their adversaries must know that America is behind them.
-Otherwise, Hezbollah will overwhelm them with its own power and the unconditional and comprehensive Iranian support it receives.
+One of the main American failures in confronting Hezbollah has been a lack of consistent involvement and proactive action against the group.
+For the U.S. to signal a retreat from the region means a less direct interest in Lebanon, the main battleground between Hezbollah and Washington.
+For pro-Western and democratic forces to succeed in rolling back the group’s influence in the country, they will need active support; and their adversaries must know that America is behind them.
+Otherwise, Hezbollah can overwhelm them with its own power and the unconditional and comprehensive Iranian backing it receives.